oronts/vendure-data-hub-plugin/docs/reference/loaders.md

 # Loaders Reference

-Complete reference for all entity loaders (22 operation-specific adapters across 16 entity types).
+Complete reference for all built-in loaders: 16 entity loaders and 6 operation loaders.

 ## Table of Contents